-By using the program STARMOD we have obtained the best fits with $v \sin i$ values between 3 and 4 km s-1.
-In order to determine a more accurate rotational velocity of this star we have made use of the cross-correlation technique by using the routine FXCOR in IRAF.
-When a stellar spectrum with rotationally broadened lines is cross-correlated against a narrowlined spectrum, the width of the cross-correlation function (CCF) is sensitive to the amount of rotational broadening of the first spectrum.
+Rotational velocity.-By using the program STARMOD we have obtained the best fits with $v \sin i$ values between 3 and 4 km s-1.
+In order to determine a more accurate rotational velocity of this star, we have made use of the cross-correlation technique by using the routine fxcor in IRAF.
+When a stellar spectrum with rotationally broadened lines is cross-correlated against a narrow-lined spectrum, the width of the cross-correlation function (CCF)

+is sensitive to the amount of rotational broadening of the first spectrum.
 Thus, by measuring this width, one can obtain a measurement of the rotational velocity of the star.
-The observed spectrum was cross - correlated against the spectrum of a template star (the G8V star HD 182488) and the width (FWHM) of CCF determined.
-The rotational velocity of HD 182488 is 0.6 ± 0.5 km/s, this values has been determined by Fekel (1997) by a method based in the determination of the intrinsic stellar broadening from the observed FWHM of weak or moderate-strength lines, corrected from instrumental profile and from macroturbulent broadening.
-The calibration of this width to yield an estimation of $v \sin i$ is determined by cross-correlating artificially broadened spectra of the template star with the original template star spectrum.
-The broadened spectra was created for $v \sin i$ spanning the expected range of values by convolution with a theoretical rotational profile (Gray 1992) using the program STARMOD.
-The resultant relationship between $v \sin i$ and FWHM of the CCF was fitted with a fourth-order polynomial.
-The $v \sin i$ obtained in this way for HD 102195 is 3.7 ± 0.6 km s-1 which is in good agreement with the value derived from the SARG spectra.
+The observed spectrum was cross-correlated against the spectrum of a template star (the G8 V star HD 182488) and the width (FWHM) of CCF determined.
+The rotational velocity of HD 182488 is 0.6 ± 0.5 km s-1; this values has been determined by Fekel (1997) using a method based on the determination of the intrinsic stellar broadening from the observed FWHM of weak or moderate-strength lines, corrected from instrumental profile and from macroturbulent broadening.
+The calibration of this width to yield an estimate of $v \sin i$ is determined by cross-correlating artificially broadened spectra of the template star with the original template star spectrum.
+The broadened spectra were created for v sin i spanning the expected range of values by convolution with a theoretical rotational profile (Gray 1992) using the program STARMOD.
+The resulting relationship between $v \sin i$ and FWHM of the CCF was fitted with a fourth-order polynomial.
+The $v \sin i$ obtained in this way for HD 102195 is 3.7 ± 0.6 km s-1, which is in good agreement with the value derived from the SARG spectra.

-Radial velocity

-The previous known value of the heliocentric radial velocity of this star is 2.1 ± 0.6 km s-1, a weighted mean value of the two measurements reported by Strassmeier et al. (2000).
+Radial velocity.-The previous known value of the heliocentric radial velocity of this star is $2.1 \pm 0.6 \, \rm km \, s^{-1}$, a weighted mean value of the two measurements reported by Strassmeier et al. (2000).

 In the FOCES spectrum the heliocentric radial velocity has been determined by using the cross-correlation technique.
-The spectrum of HD 102195 was cross-correlated order by order, by using the routine FXCOR in IRAF, against the spectrum of the K0V radial velocity standard HD 3651 (Barnes et al. 1986).
-We have used the K0V star HD 3651 because the G8V star HD 182488 was not observed in the same observing run as that for HD 102195.
-However, we have determined also the radial velocity using HD 182488 and the result is very similar.
-The radial velocity was derived for each order from the peak of the cross-correlation function peak (CCF), and the uncertainties were calculated by FXCOR based on the fitted peak height and the antisymmetric noise as described by Tonry & Davis (1979).
-Those orders which contain chromospheric features and prominent telluric lines have been excluded when determining the mean velocity.
-The resulting value is $V{\rm hel} = 2.04 \pm 0.07 \; \rm km \; s^{-1}$.
+The spectrum of HD 102195 was cross-correlated order by order, by using the routine fxcor in IRAF, against the spectrum of the K0 V radial velocity standard HD 3651 (Barnes et al. 1986).
+We have used the K0 V star HD 3651 because the G8 V star HD 182488 was not observed in the same observing run as that for HD 102195.
+However, we have also determined the radial velocity using HD 182488, and the result is very similar.
+The radial velocity was derived for each order from the peak of the cross-correlation function peak (CCF), and the uncertainties were calculated by fxcor based on the fitted peak height and the antisymmetric noise as described by Tonry & Davis (1979).
+Those orders that contain chromospheric features and prominent telluric lines have been excluded when determining the mean velocity.
+The resulting value is $V{\rm hel} = 2.04 \pm 0.07 ~\rm km ~s^{-1}$.